Abraham Quintanilla: 1970–1981: Life after Los Dinos, Papagayos

-In 1979, Quintanilla opened up a Mexican restaurant called PapaGayo's (Parrots) and built a stage platform so his children could perform for the restaurant's patrons as they enjoyed their meal.
-The restaurant suffered from the recession of 1981 and was forced to close.
-This economy had severe impact on the Quintanillas and other South Texas families.
-Abraham took his musical aspirations and relocated to Corpus Christi after his family was forced to sell their home to avoid bankruptcy.
-Selena y Los Dinos and their father performed at street corners, parties, weddings, and any other social function that provided income for the family.
+In the summer of 1980, Abraham and Jim Serda opened up a Mexican restaurant called PapaGayo's (Parrots) and built a stage platform so his children could perform for the restaurant's patrons as they enjoyed their meal.
+The restaurant suffered from the recession of 1981 and was forced to close on March 1, 1981.
+In November, Abraham took his musical aspirations and relocated to Corpus Christi after his family was forced to sell their home to avoid bankruptcy.
+Selena y Los Dinos and their father performed at street corners, weddings, and any other social function that provided income for the family.

 In 1984, Selena y Los Dinos were signed to Freddie Records.
 They recorded and released their début album entitled Selena Y Los Dinos.
 Selena was criticized by Freddie Martinez (CEO of Freddie Records) for being a young female in a male-dominated genre.
 Quintanilla transferred his children to Cara Records and released their second album, The New Girl in Town.
 This album led to Selena y Los Dinos' appearance as musical guests on the Johnny Canales Show.

-By 1989 Selena had released eight long plays on Manny Guerra's independent labels, GP Productions and Record Producer Productions.
+By 1989, Selena had released eight long plays on Manny Guerra's independent labels, GP Productions and Record Producer Productions.
 These albums launched Selena's domination of the Tejano Music Awards, beginning in 1986.
 Selena's performance at the TMAs caught the eye of Jose Behar, the former head of Sony Music Latin.
 Behar signed Selena with Capitol/EMI.
 He later said that he signed Selena because he thought he had discovered the next Gloria Estefan.

 Selena won the 1993 Grammy Award for "Best Mexican-American Album" for Selena Live!.
+Abraham opened his recording studio and talent-management firm, Q-Productions, in late 1993, while Suzette ran marketing for artists signed to the label.

 Selena's 1994 album Amor Prohibido became the biggest-selling Latin album of all time.
 Amor Prohibido was certified 20× Platinum (Latin type) by the RIAA for selling over two million copies, and eventually sold over five million worldwide.
 Selena's sales and fan base increased and paved the way to achieve her dream of recording an English crossover album in prospective.

+Death

+Quintanilla died in Corpus Christi on December 13, 2025, at the age of 86.

 Death of Selena

 On March 31, 1995, Quintanilla's youngest child, Selena, was murdered by the former president of the Selena Fan Club, manager of Selena's boutiques, Selena Etc. and former friend, Yolanda Saldívar.

-Since Selena's death, Quintanilla has been involved in every development of albums, documentaries, and other productions that involves or talks about Selena.
 Soon after Selena's death, Abraham Quintanilla and his family started The Selena Foundation, a charitable organization which assists children in crisis.
-Abraham Quintanilla has appeared in numerous television specials about Selena.
-Quintanilla continues to produce new acts in the music and film industries with his record company, Q-Productions.
+Abraham Quintanilla appeared in numerous television specials about Selena.
+Quintanilla continued to produce new acts in the music and film industries with his record company, Q-Productions.